catenglaender/marp-presentations/2024/ilias-conf_sept24/toolset-for-building-helpful-pages/presentation.md

 * e.g. Product Development / Lead Generation / Product Line > Consumer Models, Industry Models
 * very human-friendly
 * too many or ambiguous topics can cause confusion
-* possible divide of relevant to many vs. relevant to a few = alphabetical sort might not be the best
+* some topics might be relevant to many, others relevant to a few
+  * alphabetical sort might not be the best

 ---